mozilla/popcorn-docs/effects/_posts/2012-12-12-applyclass.md

 ## Purpose ##

-Apply css class to jquery selector.
-Selector is relative to plugin target's id
+Apply a class by CSS Selector.
+Selector is relative to plugin target's `id`

 ## Options ##